Red (2002 film): Soundtrack

 The soundtrack features six songs composed by Deva.
-The film's soundtrack became a success prior to release, with critics praising the songs particularly "Thai Madiyae".
 All lyrics written by Vairamuthu.
+The prelude of the song "Kannai Kasakkum" is based on "Catch the Fox" by Den Harrow.
+The soundtrack became a success prior to release, with critics praising the songs particularly "Thai Madiyae".The digital soundtrack album was released by Divo & Sony Music South, who holds the current distribution and streaming rights.